Company formation : the extractable overview

 - Taxation: Fulfill tax obligations, including corporate income tax, VAT (KDV), and social security contributions.

-- Accounting Standards: Maintain accurate financial records and prepare annual financial statements in compliance with Turkish accounting standards.
+- Accounting Standards: Maintain accurate financial records and prepare annual financial statements in compliance with local accounting standards.

 - Financial Reporting: Submit annual financial statements to regulatory authorities and undergo external audits as required.